MikroElektronika/mikrosdk_v2/development/readme.md

 ###Installation

-Simply drag and drop the `mikroSDK 2.0 Development kit.zip` file into Necto Studio and the package will be installed automatically.
+Simply drag and drop the `mikroSDK Development kit x.y.z.zip` (where `xyz` represent current version.) file into Necto Studio and the package will be installed automatically.

 ###Usage